kblomqvist/yasha/README.md

     foo.c.jinja
 ```

-and you would like to share the same configuration file between these two C files.
+and you would like to share the same configuration file between these two templates.
 So instead of creating separate `foo.h.toml` and `foo.c.toml` files you can make one `foo.toml` like this:

 ```
   include/